Suburban residents report smelling 'natural gas odor' outside

 "The 911 center is receiving calls for odor of natural gas outside," the post from the Village said.
 "Many of the suburbs to the east of Tinley Park are getting reports as well.
 The BP Refinery in Whiting is actively looking into this."

+The company is continuing to work to identify the cause of the odor, and no further information was available.

-Dozens of comments on the post from residents reported smelling the odor in the area.
+Dozens of comments on Facebook posts from Oak Forest residents reported smelling the odor in the area.

 The City of Oak Forest also posted about the natural gas odor to social media.